List of Billboard number-one dance songs of 2017

-These are the Billboard magazine's number-one dance songs of 2017 on the Dance Club Songs and the Dance/Mix Show Airplay.
-The Hot Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
-The Dance/Mix Show Airplay was first published in 2003, ranking the songs based on dance radio airplay and mix show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Billboard magazine compiled the top-performing dance songs in the United States during 2017 on the Hot Dance/Electronic Songs, the Dance Club Songs, and the Dance/Mix Show Airplay.
+The oldest dance music chart, the Dance Club Songs was first published in 1976, ranking the most popular songs on dance club based on reports from a national sample of club DJs.
+The Dance/Mix Show Airplay was launched in 2003, ranking songs based on airplay detections on dance radio, as well as mix-show plays on top 40 radio and select rhythmic radio as measured by Mediabase.
+Premiered on January 26, 2013, the Hot Dance/Electronic Songs is a multi-metric chart ranking songs based on streaming, sales, and airplay audience impressions from radio stations of all formats.